Dxnxex/TheXPersonal/README.md

 -Availabilty 5/10

 <h3> Xanril Armor </h3>
-<br> Very heavyweight armor for with ultra durability, good for stations.
+Very heavyweight armor for with ultra durability, good for stations.

-<br> *1 Xanril plate in production make you 5 Xanril plates*
+*1 Xanril plate in production make you 5 Xanril plates*

 -Price 4/10
 -Weight 10/10